 - traditional skills training for professional craftspeople and construction workers

 - inflation allowance

 - routine maintenance

 - minor repairs

-Application is through our Grants Online Portal.
-New users must register with the portal first.Apply online now
+Application is through our Grants Online Application System.
+New users must register to use the system.Apply now